 - Evidence of purging behaviors, including frequent trips to the bathroom after meals, signs or smells of vomiting, and the presence of laxatives

 - Unusual swelling of cheeks or jaw area from vomiting

 - Calluses on the back of the hands and knuckles from self-induced vomiting

 - Creation of lifestyle schedules or rituals to make time for binge and purge sessions

 - Anorexia Nervosa is one of the most serious mental health conditions leading to death, often by medical complications or suicide.

-If you or someone you know identifies with any of these symptoms, please contact Lafene Health Center for a health assessment at 785-532-6544, or Counseling Services for an intake at 785-532-6927.
+If you are or someone you know is experiencing any of these symptoms, please contact Lafene Health Center for a health assessment at 785-532-6544, or CAPS for an intake at 785-532-6927.